Ficool

 "Intruders!"

 Before he could strike back, a second knight cut across his shoulder.
-The man fell with a faint red mark burned on the neck pulsing once before it stopped.
+The man fell, a faint red mark burned on his neck pulsing once before it stopped.

 The other man charged without even looking at his fallen companion.
 He drove his palm into a knight's chest.
-The knight tried to block with aura, but the impact still pushed through, shattering the knight's armor with a force that did not match the man's thin frame.
+The warrior tried to block with aura, but the impact still pushed through, shattering the armor with a force that did not match the man's thin frame.

 Dark veins formed along the hooded man's arms as blood from the hit soaked into his skin.
 He screamed and rushed in again.